 - Will this washer-dryer dry quickly and evenly?

-- Will the washer-dryer be quiet and easy to use?
+- Is it easy to use?

 - Should I buy it?

 Find out which models give top-class results: See our pick of the best washer-dryers.

 The best washer-dryers will leave your clothes sparkling clean and fresh, while the worst will make you wish you’d never pressed start.

 To check how well a washer-dryer removes stains, we place a cloth splattered with chocolate, oil, blood and red wine marks in the drum, along with sheets and other dirty items of clothing.

 We fill the drum with a mixed load that simulates the laundry of an everyday user, and test two wash programs three times over to ensure the accuracy of our results.

 40°C cottons program We fill the drum to 80% capacity with samples of stained cloth and mixed clothing, including shirts, jeans and towels, to imitate how you would typically fill your washer-dryer.